CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies its domain (Cloudflare Workers CLI/wrangler), lists comprehensive specific services it covers, and provides explicit guidance on when to use it.
-The description is concise yet thorough, with excellent trigger term coverage across all major Cloudflare developer platform services.
+This is a strong skill description that clearly identifies its domain (Cloudflare Workers CLI / wrangler), lists comprehensive specific services it covers, and provides explicit trigger guidance for when to load it.
+The description is concise yet thorough, and the mention of biasing towards Cloudflare docs adds useful behavioral context.

 DimensionReasoningScore